Darxo/Hardened/README.md

 - **Javelins** now deal 35-45 Damage (up from 30-45), deal 70% Armor Damage (down from 75%), have 0 Weight (down from 6), 2 Weight per Ammo and a value of 350 (up from 200)
 - **Throwing Axes** now deal 35-50 Damage (up from 30-50), have -10% Hitchance (down from +0%), +10% Headshot Chance (up from +5%), 0 Weight (down from 4), 2 Weight per Ammo and a value of 400 (up from 200)
 - Marketplaces now sell **Crude Javelins** instead of regular **Javelins**
-- Heavy Throwing Weapons on NPCs start with either 3 or 4 ammo
+- Crude Javelins on NPCs start with 3/4 ammo and Heavy Throwing Weapons on NPCs start with 4/5 ammo

 ### Double Grip Rework